VictoriaMetrics/VictoriaMetrics/docs/README.md

 Note, that vendors (including VictoriaMetrics) are often biased when doing such tests.
 E.g. they try highlighting the best parts of their product, while highlighting the worst parts of competing products.
-So we encourage users and all independent third parties to conduct their becnhmarks for various products they are evaluating in production and publish the results.
+So we encourage users and all independent third parties to conduct their benchmarks for various products they are evaluating in production and publish the results.

 As a reference, please see [benchmarks](https://docs.victoriametrics.com/Articles.html#benchmarks) conducted by